duckduckgo/zeroclickinfo-fathead/currency_in_country/README.txt

 Australia:Australian dollar (AUD)

 3) Creates (copy_paste_hash.txt) where is hash table ready for copy paste to 'CurrencyIn.pm' module.
-This one seems to be prefferd method.
-Country name is lowercased for better comparison with user input but it gets capitalized on output.
+This one seems to be preferred method.
+Country name is lowercased for better comparison with user input, but it gets capitalized in search results.
 Output example:
 "abkhazia"=>["Russian ruble (RUB)"],
 "afghanistan"=>["Afghan afghani (AFN)"],